Darrkhan/Darrkhan/README.md

 I'm a software developer passionate about coding and building awesome things.

-- 🌱 I'm currently learning cybersecurity in ISEN Lille.
+- 🌱 I'm currently doing an internship in software development.
+- 🔭 I’m currently learning about self-hosting.
-- 🔭 I’m currently working on my Java skills.
+- 🚀 I'm currently working on my cybersecurity skills.
 - 💬 Ask me about Linux, networks, and cybersecurity.

 ## Distro